Stardust (Willie Nelson album): Background and recording

 Nelson selected his ten favorite pop songs from his childhood, starting with "Stardust".
-Nelson and his sister Bobbie had sheet music for the song that he had tried to perform with his guitar, but did not like that arrangement.
-Jones adapted the song for Nelson, who also picked for the album "Georgia on My Mind", "Blue Skies", "All of Me", "Unchained Melody", "September Song", "On the Sunny Side of the Street", "Moonlight in Vermont", "Don't Get Around Much Anymore" and "Someone to Watch Over Me".
-Initially, Nelson expressed Jones his doubts about recording "Georgia on My Mind", as he compared his rendition to that of Ray Charles.
-Jones told him "Ray did it his way, and you'll do it yours".
-Following Jones's advice, Nelson decided to create his own version of each of the songs, with the support of Jones's arrangements.
+Nelson and his sister, Bobbie, had sheet music for the song that he had tried to perform with his guitar but did not like that arrangement.
+Jones adapted the song for Nelson, who also picked "Georgia on My Mind", "Blue Skies", "All of Me", "Unchained Melody", "September Song", "On the Sunny Side of the Street", "Moonlight in Vermont", "Don't Get Around Much Anymore", and "Someone to Watch Over Me" for the album.
+Initially, Nelson expressed to Jones his doubts about recording "Georgia on My Mind", as he compared his rendition to that of Ray Charles.
+Jones told him, "Ray did it his way, and you'll do it yours."
+Following Jones's advice, Nelson decided to create his own version of each of the songs with the support of Jones's arrangements.

 Nelson then approached Brian Ahern to use the recording trailer parked at his home in the Hollywood Hills, Enactron Truck Studio.
 Ahern set up cables leading from the console of the truck to his own house, where the musicians played.
-The band worked on the songs that were produced using few takes in the living room, while harmonicist Mickey Raphael did his part in a tiled bathroom shower.
+The band worked on the songs that were produced using a few takes in the living room, while harmonicist Mickey Raphael did his part in a tiled bathroom shower.
 Jones decided to keep the arrangements sparse, without the use of backup singers or additional strings.
 It was recorded from December 3–12, 1977.

-The executives of Columbia Records were not convinced that the album would sell well, because the project was a radical departure from Nelson's earlier success with the outlaw movement.
-The album spanned pop, jazz and folk music styles, in addition to country.
+The executives of Columbia Records were not convinced that the album would sell well because the project was a radical departure from Nelson's earlier success with the outlaw movement.
+The album spanned pop, jazz, and folk music styles, in addition to country.
 Nelson's contract with the label granted him total creative control of his works.
-Nelson's decision of not using a photograph of himself for cover of the recording was further criticized by Columbia, but dismissed by the singer.
+Nelson's decision not to use a photograph of himself for the cover of the recording was further criticized by Columbia but dismissed by the singer.
 The cover art featured a painting of the Pleiades constellation made by Susanna Clark.
 The executives of Columbia then decided to release fewer copies of the album.